List of American Girl characters: Kaya

-Kaya is a young girl from the Nimiipuu or Nez Perce tribe living in the pre-contact Northwest.
+Kaya (pronounced Ky-yah) was originally released in 2002 and a part of the BeForever collection.
+In her collection, she comes with a knit blanket sweater, a deerskin outfit, a tepee and bedroll, a saddle, and a mare named Steps High, a foal named Sparks Flying, and a dog named Tatlo.
+Her story is based in the 1700s as a nine-year-old girl from the Nimiipuu or Nez Perce tribe living in the pre-contact Northwest.
 Themes in her core series focus on leadership, compassion, courage, and attachment.
 Chronologically, Kaya's adventures are the earliest of the historical characters.
 Kaya is depicted as brave and outgoing, but careless and thoughtless, and wants to be a leader of her people.
 Her role model is a female warrior named Swan Circling.
-Created in collaboration with a consultation team that included representatives from the Nez Perce tribe, Kaya is the only Native American doll made by American Girl to date.
+She was created in collaboration with a consultation team that included representatives from the Nez Perce tribe.

+Kaya is the only Native American doll made by American Girl to date.
 Kaya is the only doll in the series not to show teeth, per tribal custom.
-Kaya is also the first doll in the series to not follow the book naming customs established by previously-released characters – the second book in the series is titled Kaya's Escape instead of Kaya Learns a Lesson.
+Kaya is also the first doll in the series to not follow the book naming customs established by previously released characters – the second book in the series is titled Kaya's Escape instead of Kaya Learns a Lesson.
+In the book series readers are introduced to Kaya's blind adopted sister, Speaking Rain, her older sister named Brown Dear, and her two twin brothers named Sparrow and Wing Feather.

 Felicity Merriman

-Felicity Merriman is an auburn haired, horse-loving girl living in 1770s Williamsburg, Virginia, who is caught between Patriot and Loyalist family and friends at the onset of the American Revolution.
+Felicity Merriman is the fourth historical character.
+Felicity is an auburn haired, horse-loving girl living in 1770s Williamsburg, Virginia, who is caught between Patriot and Loyalist family and friends at the onset of the American Revolution.
 Themes in her core books include loyalty and staying true to one's ideals.

 Felicity is depicted as spunky, brave, and free-spirited, and is often fed up with the customs that young women are expected to observe at the time, much to her mother's disappointment.
 She can be a little brash, impatient and foolish sometimes, and sets her heart on things often.
 She is also quite outspoken, but will stand up to bullies, as she did with Jiggy Nye.
 Felicity also is not afraid to tease Annabelle Cole, her best friend Elizabeth's older sister, coming up with the name "Bananabelle".
 She eventually learns to be more ladylike throughout the series; however, she is still quite active.

+Felicity was originally first released in 1991.
 Many items from Felicity's collection were retired in the early 2000s, but when Felicity's core books were dramatized for Felicity: An American Girl Adventure on November 29, 2005, new products were introduced in her collection.
 On August 27, 2010, American Girl announced on its website that the Felicity and Elizabeth collection would be archived.
 On March 28, 2011, Felicity, Elizabeth and their respective collections were officially archived.
-In February 2017 Felicity was re-introduced as part of BeForever but then archived again in December 2019.
+In February 2017, Felicity was re-introduced as part of BeForever, but then archived again in December 2019.